Rujan0833/Rujan0833/README.md

 I'm **Rujan**, a web developer based in **Nepal**.

-I build stuff for the web—mostly backend these days, but I can handle the full stack when needed.
+I build stuff for the web mostly backend these days, but I can handle the full stack when needed.
 My main tech stack includes **React, Next.js, Tailwind CSS, PayloadCMS, and Django**.
 I've also dabbled in **Blockchain** (built a project on Ethereum with Solidity).
-My go-to languages are **JavaScript, TypeScript, and Python**.
+My go to languages are **JavaScript, TypeScript, and Python**.

 I'm currently a final year **BSc CSIT student**, which means I'm juggling code, coffee, and deadlines.